-The Company plans to fund its development and commercialization activities through the end of the second quarter of calendar 2013 and beyond through receipts from licensing arrangements, including royalties, and/or the sale of equity securities.
+The Company plans to fund its future business operations using cash on hand, through proceeds from the sale of common stock pursuant to the ATM equity offering, through proceeds from the sale of additional equity or other securities and through proceeds realized in connection with license and collaboration arrangements.
 The Company cannot be certain that such funding will be available on acceptable terms or available at all.
 To the extent that the Company raises additional funds by issuing equity securities, its stockholders may experience significant dilution.
-If the Company is unable to raise funds when required or on acceptable terms, it may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of its proprietary technologies; b) seek collaborators for product candidates on terms that are less favorable than might otherwise be available; or c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that it would otherwise seek to develop or commercialize itself and possibly cease operations.
+If the Company is unable to raise funds when required or on acceptable terms, it may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of its proprietary technologies; b) seek collaborators for its technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that it would otherwise seek to develop or commercialize itself; or d) cease operations.

-In addition to the normal risks associated with a new business venture, there can be no assurance that the Company's product development will be successfully completed or that any product will be approved or commercially viable.
+In addition to the normal risks associated with emerging business ventures, there can be no assurance that the Company's product development will be successfully completed or that any product will be approved or commercially viable.